thomas-blank/contiki/platform/coua/README.md

 This guide aims to get you started with Contiki and the Weptech Coua development board.

+> Please make sure that if you clone this repository, you either do so with
+> $ git clone --recursive, or update your submodules manually afterwards with
+> the commands $ git submodule init and $ git submodule update.
+> If you fail to do so, compilation will fail.

 Coua features
 ================
 The Coua features the following components: